ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

+### _Migration is a WIP_ (We may keep this repo, we may transfer over the old repo and merge changes into original repo)

 #### _July 2022 Note: This is a newly created repo for all things Chaos Recipe Enhancer!
 We're moving development to this one moving forward.
 Feel free to unwatch the [old repo](https://github.com/kosace/EnhancePoEApp).
 If you've forked from the old repo, you may want to change your upstream repo to this one._

 ---